Edward H. Simpson: Career

 On his retirement in 1982, Simpson continued to be involved in education as Chairman of the National Assessment Panel for the Schools’ Curriculum Award (1983–95), held fellowships at the Universities of Birmingham and Warwick, and served as Chair of Governors of Dixon's City Technology College in Bradford from 1989 to 1999, which involved overseeing the building of the college from a greenfield site.
 He was a Governor of Bishop Grosseteste University in Lincoln from 1984 to 1989 and awarded an Honorary Doctorate in July 1992.

 Published works

 Simpson published an article on the measurement of diversity in Nature in 1949.
 Subsequently, "The Interpretation of Interaction in Contingency Tables" was published in 1951 in the Journal of the Royal Statistical Society.
+This is the paper that gave rise to the phrase Simpson's paradox twenty years later.

-In 2017, at the age of 95, Simpson contributed two chapters on the crypt-analytic process Banburismus, developed by Alan Turing at Bletchley Park during World War II.
+At the age of 95, Simpson contributed two chapters on the cryptanalytic process Banburismus, developed by Alan Turing at Bletchley Park during World War II, to a review of the code-breaking project published in 2017.

 Personal

-Edward Simpson was the only son of Hugh and Mary Simpson, of Brookfield, Ballymena, Co.
-Antrim.
-In 1947, he married Rebecca Gibson of Ernevale, Kesh, Co.
-Fermanagh.
+Edward Simpson was the only son of Hugh and Mary Simpson, of Brookfield, Ballymena, County Antrim.
+In 1947, he married Rebecca Gibson of Ernevale, Kesh, County Fermanagh.
 She had also been working in the Italian Naval Section at GCHQ during WWII and both transferred to work on JN-25.
 Rebecca predeceased Edward in 2012.
 They had one son and one daughter, and four grandchildren.